vdegraaf/heroGame/README.md

 - You get no points for Extra CSS that is not in the assignment (except the fuzzy feeling in your own brain)
 - If you feel you had a bad result write a reflection on your way of working in the readme of your project

 ## Section 1.
-Creating the hero object
+Creating the hero object --- CHECK ---

-**Press the 'Run the tests' button to run the automated tests** Follow the instructions in section to create the hero object.
+**Press the 'Run the tests' button to run the automated tests** --- CHECK --- Follow the instructions in section to create the hero object.

 ## Section 2.
 Implementing the basic game logic and UI